voorkant/voorkant-core/src/uicomponents/imgs/readme.md

 We also store the original pictures in this folder, so that we can always go back to them.
 In some cases the orginal is a SVG, that we then first save as a PNG.

 The .cpp files here are generated, but they have to be modified to work.
-The `lv_img_header_t` in the generated code is not accepted by our CPP, so we modify that manually.
+The `lv_image_header_t` in the generated code is not accepted by our CPP, so we modify that manually.